50m Multibeam Dataset of Australia 2012

 - ASCII xyz

 - ESRI Grid

 This dataset is available to download as individual tiles.
+(The downloadable tiles were zipped by 7-Zip, the client must use the same software to unzip the tiles).
 A compilation dataset can also be accessed at the rest services page.
 This is solely a WGS84 Mercator projection version of the entire dataset as one product in ESRI format and does not include the tiled products.
-To order the entire 50m Multibeam Dataset of Australia 2012 on a hard drive at a cost of $55, please contact the Sales Centre, quoting GeoCat number 73842.
+To order the entire 50m Multibeam Dataset of Australia 2012 on a hard drive at a cost of $55, please contact Client Services, quoting GeoCat number 73842.